top of page

 What's Involved?

-In this fully online program, participants work alongside the FORE Australia team to gain practical, hands-on experience researching, writing, and reviewing concise policy briefs.
+In this remote/hybrid program, participants work alongside the FORE Australia team to gain practical, hands-on experience researching, writing, and reviewing concise policy briefs.

 Ideal Candidate